TriplyDB/Documentation/docs/triply-etl/transform/ratt/index.md

 ## Example

-The following example the string in the key `'content'` becomes the uppercase string:
+In the following example, the string in the key `'countryCode'` becomes the uppercase string:

 ```ts
 fromJson({ place: 'Amsterdam', countryCode: 'nl' }),